geoffkip/coursera-photo-tourist-web-app-capstone/README.md

-Assignment: Module #1 - Core API Development and Deployment
+#Assignment: Module #1 - Core API Development and Deployment

-Objective
+##Objectives

-By the end of this assignment, you will be able to:
+###By the end of this assignment, you will be able to:

 • Instantiate a Rails server application primarily for API use
 • Configure the application for use with RDBMS and MongoDB